-Maslow's Hierarchy in Employee Motivation
+Maslow’s Hierarchy for Employee Motivation

 - Alexander Kiel

-- 4 min read
+- 5 min read

 Maslow's Hierarchy of Needs provides a valuable framework for understanding employee motivation.
 People behave differently in the workplace depending on which level of need they are trying to satisfy, whether it’s basic needs like security or higher needs like self-actualisation.

-For example, 44% of companies don't offer career paths that encourage employees to stay, and lack of growth is a top reason people leave their jobs.
+For example, 44% of companies don't offer career paths that encourage employees to stay and lack of growth is a top reason people leave their jobs.
 If you find passion and purpose at work, you're more than three times more likely to stay with your organisation.

 Highly engaged employees contribute to a 23% increase in profitability and reduce absenteeism by 41%.
-Furthermore, 85% of employees feel most motivated when internal communication is strong, and 77% agree that a solid workplace culture helps them do their best work.
+Furthermore, 85% of employees feel most motivated when internal communication is strong and 77% agree that a solid workplace culture helps them do their best work.

 With such significant statistics, it's important to understand what drives this behaviour.

 How much more could your team achieve if every member felt not just secure, but truly valued and inspired to grow?
-What would happen if you aligned your leadership approach with their most fundamental human needs?

 Here's how the different levels of the hierarchy connect to effective team management: